 It takes a lot of work to properly draw a face.
 Because of their less pronounced facial features female faces can be particularly difficult as there are fewer well defined lines to be able to show the shape of the face with.
 If you find yourself struggling don’t get discouraged.
 If you practice on a regular basis and drawing in the correct way you can significantly improve your skill as an artist.

-For drawing a male face see:
+For drawing other faces see: